moglerdev/ShelfGuardian/README.md

 ### Barcode Recognition

 For barcode recognition, we use the `mobile_scanner` package.
 This package allows us to scan barcodes using the device's camera.
-We use this package to scan barcodes.
+We use this package to scan barcodes and add products to the inventory quickly and efficiently.

 ### Dependencies